 What is the Indian Ocean Dipole?

 Indian Ocean sea surface temperature impacts rainfall and temperature patterns over Australia.
-Sustained differences in sea surface temperatures in the tropical western and eastern Indian Ocean are known as the Indian Ocean Dipole (IOD). Â It is the key driver of the climate in Australia and can affect agriculture because it coincides with the winter crop growing season. Â It has 3 phases: neutral, positive, and negative (Indian Ocean Influences, 2020). Â
+Sustained differences in sea surface temperatures in the tropical western and eastern Indian Ocean are known as the Indian Ocean Dipole (IOD). Â It is the key driver of the climate in Australia and can significantly impact agriculture, as it coincides with the winter crop-growing season. Â It has 3 phases: neutral, positive, and negative (Indian Ocean Influences, 2020). Â

 Indian Ocean Influences (2020) explains further: